Aliases for PLCH2 Gene

 PLCH2 is a member of the PLC-eta family of the phosphoinositide-specific phospholipase C (PLC) superfamily of enzymes that cleave PtdIns(4,5) P2 to generate second messengers inositol 1,4,5-trisphosphate and diacylglycerol (Zhou et al., 2005 [PubMed 16107206]).[supplied by OMIM, Jun 2009]

 GeneCards Summary for PLCH2 Gene

-PLCH2 (Phospholipase C, Eta 2) is a Protein Coding gene.
-Among its related pathways are Phospholipase-C Pathway and Metabolism.
+PLCH2 (Phospholipase C Eta 2) is a Protein Coding gene.
+Diseases associated with PLCH2 include chromosome 1p36 deletion syndrome.
+Among its related pathways are Metabolism and Phospholipase-C Pathway.
 GO annotations related to this gene include calcium ion binding and phosphoric diester hydrolase activity.
-An important paralog of this gene is PLCH1.
+An important paralog of this gene is PLCB3.

 UniProtKB/Swiss-Prot for PLCH2 Gene

 The production of the second messenger molecules diacylglycerol (DAG) and inositol 1,4,5-trisphosphate (IP3) is mediated by activated phosphatidylinositol-specific phospholipase C enzymes.
 This phospholipase activity is very sensitive to calcium.
 May be important for formation and maintenance of the neuronal network in the postnatal brain (By similarity).

 Phospholipases are a group of enzymes that hydrolyze phospholipids into fatty acids and other lipophilic molecules.
 There are four major classes; phospholipase A, phospholipase B, phosphoinositide-specific phospholipase C and phospholipase D.